 What do Boeing, Oral-B, and Windows have in common?
-All these brands use blue logos.
-Of course, their shades are slightly different because the semantic load depends on this.
-It is believed, for example, that light colors look modern and fresh while dark ones look solid and representative.
-Although, in fact, blue is associated with various phenomena and concepts: with freedom, boundless expanses of water, clear skies, coolness, tranquility, and silence.
-It creates a sense of stability, order, security, trust, and reliability.
+All of these brands use blue-colored logos.
+Of course, their shades are slightly different, as the meaning depends on them.
+It is believed, for example, that light colors look modern and fresh, and dark colors are solid and representative.
+However, blue is associated with various phenomena and concepts: freedom, boundless expanses, clear sky, coolness, tranquility, and silence.
+It creates a feeling of stability, order, security, trust, and reliability.

-Not surprisingly, for many companies, this color has become the basis of their identity.
-And we are talking about both serious technological and financial organizations and those whose activities are related to entertainment.
-After all, each shade of blue evokes certain emotions and is often radically opposite.
-For example, if aquamarine is perceived as a symbol of fidelity in the USA, it is associated with mourning in China.
-This means that when developing a design, enterprises need to adapt to the psychology of certain consumers.
+No wonder that for many companies, this color has become the basis of their identity.
+We are talking about serious technological and financial organizations, as well as those whose activities are related to entertainment.
+After all, each shade of blue evokes certain emotions and often radically opposite ones.
+For example, while in the United States, aquamarine is perceived as a symbol of fidelity, in China, it is associated with mourning.
+This means that when developing a design, companies need to adjust to the psychology of those consumers or others.

-Let’s take a look at what blue logo variations are used by world-famous brands and how they have played with the chosen color in their visual identity.
-This review includes representatives from different countries and is not limited to any one segment of activity.
-All emblems are randomly ordered and are mostly mono-color, with a few exceptions.
+Let’s see which variants of the blue logo are used by world-famous brands and how they have incorporated the chosen color into their visual identity.
+This review includes representatives from different countries and is not limited to one business segment.
+All emblems are arranged in random order and are mostly monochromatic, with a few exceptions.

 Windows

-Windows logos used to be colorful because they used Microsoft Corporation brand colors.
-But that all changed in 2012 with the release of an operating system called Windows 8.
-The Pentagram designers created an all-blue flag graphic for it that seamlessly transforms into a window.
-Moreover, in this case, the drawing is based on the idea of perspective: the volume is created by lines stretching into the distance.
-This emblem was preserved in all subsequent versions of the OS with virtually no changes, except that the shades and adjacent inscriptions changed.
-The composition consists of four blue quadrangles arranged in pairs: two at the top and two at the bottom.
-They are separated by a kind of frame of thin white stripes.
+Windows logos used to be colored because they used Microsoft’s corporate colors.
+However, that all changed in 2012 with the release of Windows 8.
+Pentagram designers created an all-blue flag graphic that smoothly transforms into a window.
+In this case, the drawing is based on perspective: the volume is created by stretching lines in the distance.
+This emblem has been preserved almost unchanged in all subsequent versions of the OS, except that the shades and neighboring inscriptions have changed.
+The composition consists of four blue quadrilaterals arranged in pairs: two at the top and two at the bottom.
+A peculiar frame of thin white stripes separates them.

 Nestle

-The Swiss corporation Nestle has a black and white version of the logo and a blue one with the addition of white elements.
-The name of the food manufacturer is written at the bottom, for which the designers chose a font similar to Helvetica.
+The Swiss corporation Nestlé has a black-and-white version of the logo and a blue one with white elements added.
+At the bottom is the name of the food manufacturer, for which the designers chose a font similar to Helvetica.
 And on top is the iconic image of a nest and a bird with two chicks.
-This drawing symbolizes the process of feeding and, at the same time, personifies the name of the company because it is translated from German as “little nest.”
-The image itself was taken from the family coat of arms of the founder of Nestle.
-The blue color, in this case, is used for bold letters and the emblem’s outlines.
-Thanks to the dark tint, fine lines are visible on the screens of mobile devices.
+This picture symbolizes the feeding process and simultaneously personifies the company’s name, meaning “small nest” in German.
+The image itself was taken from the family crest of Nestlé’s founder.
+In this case, blue is used for bold letters and the emblem’s outlines.
+The dark shade makes thin lines visible on mobile device screens.

 Intel

-The current Intel logo is predominantly black, but the previous version, which existed from 2006-2020, was completely blue.
-An American company producing components for electronic systems ordered its development from the British studio FutureBrand.
-The designers placed the brand name in the center of the so-called swirl, which consists of two semi-oval stripes.
-Moreover, one of the sides began exactly where the bottom “l” ended, which looked like a continuation of the letter.
-But they were not one: both lines forming the frame were separated from each other and from the surrounding elements by white indents.
-The lettering was done in a modified Intel Clear font by Dalton Maag and Red Peak Branding.
-But the blue color palette was not new: it was used in the first logo, which appeared in 1968.
+The modern Intel logo is predominantly black, but the previous version, which existed from 2006 to 2020, was entirely blue.
+The American company, which produces components for electronic systems, commissioned its development to the British studio FutureBrand.
+The designers placed the brand name at the center of the so-called vortex, which consists of two semi-oval stripes.
+And one of them started exactly where the lower “l” ended, making it look like a continuation of the letter.
+But they were not a single whole: both lines forming the frame were separated from each other and the surrounding elements by white indents.
+The lettering was set in a modified version of the Intel Clear font by Dalton Maag and Red Peak Branding.
+On the other hand, the blue palette was not new: it was used in the first logo, which appeared in 1968.

 Warner Brothers

-Warner Brothers are the leader in the American film industry.
-This company has been in the entertainment industry since 1923, but the blue logo has been relatively recent since 2019.
-It features an iconic shield with a pointed base and a figured top.
+Warner Bros. is the leader of the American movie industry.
+This company has worked in the entertainment industry since 1923, but the blue logo appeared relatively recently, in 2019.
+It represents an iconic shield with a pointed base and a shaped top.
 Inside are the letters “W” and “B,” which occupy most of the space.
-The Pentagram designers have adapted their shape so that the bottom is pointed and the top is flared like a shield.
-A navy blue hue combines pure white to create an attractive contrast.
-This color scheme is completely contrary to what has been observed before because all previous emblems of Warner Brothers were either red and gold or black and white.
+Pentagram’s designers adapted their shape so that the bottom is pointed and the top is flared like a shield.
+The dark blue hue combines pure white to create an eye-catching contrast.
+This color scheme is completely contrary to what has been seen before, as all previous Warner Brothers emblems were either red-gold or black-and-white.

 Volkswagen

-As stated on the official website of Volkswagen, the blue color in its logo represents high class, reliability, and impeccability.
-These are the qualities that can characterize the cars of this manufacturer.
-It is combined with white – a symbol of purity and nobility.
-This color scheme is presented in a minimalist icon consisting of a dark blue ring and two letters on a white background.
-Designers have traditionally used “V” and “W,” arranging them in such a way that they connect with the round frame with their free ends.
-As before, the letter “W” is at the bottom and has a shortened middle, and the “V” rises directly above it.
+The official Volkswagen website states that the blue emblem symbolizes high class, reliability, and impeccability.
+These are the qualities that can characterize this manufacturer’s cars.
+It is combined with white, a symbol of purity and nobility.
+This color scheme is represented in a minimalist badge consisting of a dark blue ring and two letters on a white background.
+Designers traditionally use the letters “V” and “W,” placing them so that their free ends connect to the round frame.
+As before, the “W” is at the bottom and has a shortened center, while the “V” rises directly above it.

 AT&T

-Telecommunications conglomerate AT&T has used bright blue logos with different structures for many years.
-It began in 1969 when famed designer Saul Bass created the bluebell graphic for the company.
-Subsequently, the shape of the emblem has changed, but the color has remained the same, except for a slight adjustment in hue.
-The logo now features a stylized globe, unofficially dubbed “Death Star.”
-It is formed by white and blue stripes of different thicknesses, which symbolize the telecommunications network.
-Sometimes the pattern is combined with the black lettering “AT&T” located on the right or bottom.
+Telecommunications conglomerate AT&T has used bright blue logos with various structures for many years.
+It started in 1969 when famous designer Saul Bass created a graphic for the company in the form of a bluebell.
+Subsequently, the emblem’s shape changed, but the color remained the same, except for a slight adjustment in hue.
+Now, the emblem depicts a stylized globe, unofficially named “Death Star.”
+It is composed of white and blue stripes of varying thicknesses, symbolizing the telecommunications network.
+Sometimes, the pattern is combined with the black inscription “AT&T” on the right or at the bottom.

 Sachs

-This German company appeared in 1895 and ceased to exist in 2011, merging with ZF Friedrichshafen AG and becoming its brand under the name Fichtel & Sachs.
+This German company was founded in 1895 and ceased operations in 2011, merging with ZF Friedrichshafen AG and becoming its brand under the Fichtel & Sachs name.
 The company specializes in automotive components, suspensions, and engines.
-In the past, it has also dealt in spare parts for two-wheelers and ATVs.
-Therefore, the Sachs logo is known among fans of high speeds.
-The blue emblem demonstrates stability and reliability, motivation for continuous development, zeal, and advancement towards new horizons.
-And all because she chose a heavenly shade.
-The visual identity includes an icon that encodes the block of moped or bicycle pedals.
-These are two bold arches located sideways and a small circle between them.
-The title is on the right.
-It is chopped, even, strict and elongated in breadth.
+In the past, it also dealt with spare parts for two-wheelers and ATVs.
+Therefore, the Sachs emblem is known among high-speed enthusiasts.
+The blue emblem demonstrates stability and reliability, motivation for constant development, zeal, and movement towards new horizons.
+And all because it chose the celestial hue.
+The visual identity includes a pictogram that encodes the pedal block of a moped or bicycle.
+Two bold arches are placed on the sides, and a small circle is placed between them.
+The header is located on the right side.
+It is chopped, flat, austere, and stretched wide.

 Visa